atmtools/arts/doc/arts/guide.theory.radiative_transfer.rst

     \end{array} \right]
   \end{array}

-Remember we already defined that that
+Remember we already defined that
 :math:`J_i` and :math:`T_i` depends on values at levels :math:`x_i` and :math:`x_{i+1}`.
 These are part of :math:`\vec{x}` only via mapping, :math:`\vec{x}` covers both :math:`x_i` and :math:`x_{i+1}`.
 Thus, the :math:`\frac{\partial I_{0}}{\partial\vec{x}}`-term has been lifted from the above expression,